 Quickly Jump To:

-The teabags you can buy at the grocery store usually contain dust and fanning grades of tea.
-This tea must be crushed before packaging into tea bags.
+The teabags you buy at the grocery store contain dust and fanning grades of tea.
+Brands that sell this tea must crush the leaves when packaging into tea bags.

-Our caffeinated teas such as Matcha, Yerba Mate, and Black Tea are loaded with caffeine but don't have the crash that comes with coffee.
-Lastly, all teas provide some level of antioxidants, vitamins, nutrients, and have anti-bacterial properties.
-In our 'types of teas' snippet below, you can learn more about each type of tea and its health benefits!
+All teas provide some level of antioxidants, vitamins, nutrients and have anti-bacterial properties.
+In our “types of tea” snippet below, you can learn more about each type of tea and its health benefits!